Laura Favaro: City settles gender studies critic’s tribunal claim

 Source: Crowdjustice

-Laura Favaro, who was a research fellow at City’s Gender and Sexualities Research Centre, alleged she was ostracised at her workplace and denied access to her research data after writing an article for Times Higher Education about how female scholars feared career damage if they criticised the idea that transgender women should be considered the same as people who are born as women in all aspects of public life.
+Laura Favaro, who was a research fellow at City’s Gender and Sexualities Research Centre, alleged that she was ostracised at her workplace and denied access to her research data after writing an article for Times Higher Education about how female scholars feared career damage if they criticised the idea that transgender women should be considered the same as people who are born female in all aspects of public life.

 In the wake of its publication in September 2022, Dr Favaro’s article was praised for exposing persecution faced by gender-critical scholars but was also criticised as an “attack on trans people”.
 Senior scholars interviewed anonymously for the study broke cover to express their anger, claiming that Dr Favaro had breached ethical rules – claims she said were dismissed as “baseless” by a City investigation.

-The Spanish academic claimed she was offered no support by her employer which withdrew line management support and blocked access to her research database.
+The Spanish academic claimed she was offered no support by her employer, which withdrew line management support and blocked access to her research database.
 According to her employment tribunal claim, for which she has crowdfunded more than £95,000, she was made redundant when her “fixed-term contract had expired – despite the fact that I have a permanent contract”.

 Her tribunal was due to start in mid-September, but Dr Favaro announced on 31 July that she had settled her claim.